galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

     - The user is entirely responsible for securing and backing up all their work.
     - It is not recommended for production use.
 - The ToolFactory works best wrapping simple R/Bash/Python and other interpreted scripts, with a few user supplied parameters and a few I/O history files.
+- XML macros, output filters and many other advanced features that are available when writing wrappers manually are not currently supported.
 - Scripts are easier than some Conda packages
     - This is because the tool builder can modify the code to respond to default empty parameters as if they had not been passed.
     - This may not sound like much, but as a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can sometimes be avoided.
-    - In contrast, some Conda dependencies or combinations will require XML conditionals or other complex tool XML constructs that are not easy to generate automatically.
+    - In contrast, some Conda dependencies or combinations will require output filters or other complex tool XML constructs outside the `<command>` section, that are not easy to generate automatically and can only be coded in the document.
     - While some simple requirements may be manageable, complex ones will not be suitable for the ToolFactory.
 - Compared to the more usual linux shell and text editor, the ToolFactory appliance is a rather clumsy way to debug scripts.
     - **Starting a new ToolFactory tool with a know good command line and data** is strongly recommended.
 You will know exactly what to expect from the tool test for a first sanity check.